ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-iam-vsphere.md

 | Privileged user | `customerroot` | SSH | Created for customer use only. |
 | IBM automation | `automation`@``root_domain``  \n (Active Directory user) | HTTPS | Used post deployment to add and remove hosts and clusters and to deploy and configure virtual machines (VMs) for add-on services. |
 | Privileged user | `cloudadmin`@`root_domain`  \n (Active Directory user) | HTTPS | Created for customer use only. |
-{: caption="Table 1. vCenter and Platform Services Controller user IDs" caption-side="top"}
+{: caption="Table 1. vCenter and Platform Services Controller user IDs" caption-side="bottom"}

 HTTPS is used for vCenter setup and configuration, and for VMware operations such as adding hosts, clusters, or storage for vCenter management of resources.